banditburai/ft-tw-daisy-dist/README.md

 ## Demo

 The included `main.py` provides a minimal template to get started:
-- Basic FastHTML setup with Tailwind CSS
+- Basic FastHTML setup with Tailwind CSS and DaisyUI
-- Dark theme enabled by default
-- Responsive layout structure
-- Ready for DaisyUI components

-You can build upon this template by adding your own components and styles.
+- You can build upon this template by adding your own components and styles.

 ## Directory Structure
 ```text